The Top Five Assumptions About English Language Learners and How to Challenge Them

 How can I use different kinds of groupings for activities so that students always work with someone new?

-On my travels, I have encountered both individuals or classes who fall into this category.
+On my travels, I have encountered both individuals and classes who fall into this category.
 Often, we may assume such students are quiet or shy because they struggle with their language skills.

 However, many learners are worried about making mistakes or are concerned about what other students will think.
 Putting these students in a situation where they have to speak in front of the class is their worst nightmare and they can ‘freeze’.